Last updated: August 18, 2017

 For years, student loan borrowers have raised concerns about high interest rates, unwieldy debt loads, and unfair practices from servicers.
 This year, there are more than 43 million Americans struggling with student debt — $1.3 trillion worth of debt nationwide, to be exact.
 And while Congress has proved unable to take any kind of meaningful action to help borrowers, the crisis has only worsened: each year, the average graduate leaves college with higher and higher amounts of debt.

 In January, Generation Progress released a report detailing the ways that states and municipalities — in the face of Congressional inaction — could help relieve the student debt burden.
 In the months since, states and municipalities have taken action on behalf of borrowers, introducing and passing many of the policies suggested in the report.
-As state and local governments continue to put student debt reform on the map, we will too: below is a map of legislative action, sortable by issue area, taken on the state and local level in 2016.
+As state and local governments continue to put student debt reform on the map, we will too: below is a map of legislative action, sortable by issue area, taken on the state and local level.
 And as other states and localities follow their lead, we’ll continue to update the map.

 Check out our full report, “We Can’t Afford To Wait: How States And Municipalities Can Help Curtail The Student Debt Crisis,” here.